ejach/ejach/README.md

 <br>
 <br>
-I am currently a full-time student pursuing a degree in Computer Information Systems with a minor in business administration.
+I am currently a full-time student pursuing a degree in Computer Information Systems with a minor in Business Administration.

 ### Technologies 🤖
 I have experience in